-Abnormal lab suggesting metastatic disease includes anemia, hypercalcemia and electrolyte disturbances ( SIADH).
+Abnormal lab suggesting metastatic disease includes anemia, hypercalcemia and electrolyte disturbances (SIADH).

 A chest X-ray is initial imaging usually performed in both symptomatic patients and patients with known primary tumor.
 It is cost-effective and readily available.
 The downside is that small metastasis or miliary distribution is not visible.
 In one study, high kilovolts radiation is useful to detect pulmonary nodules up to 5 to 10 mm on a chest X-ray.

-CT chest is the next option, with helical or multi planer projection or maximum intensity projection to increase sensitivity.
+Computed tomography (CT) of the chest is the next option, with helical or multi planer projection or maximum intensity projection to increase sensitivity.
 Spiral CT is more sensitive due to a higher rate of detection of metastasis as compare with other imaging techniques.
 Up to 72% to 97% nodules and as little as 3 mm nodules are detectable on 5 to 10 mm slice.
 The sensitivity of CT scan decreases due to high false-negative attributed to unequal respiratory cycles.

-PET-FDG is used to detect metastasis elsewhere in the body.
+Positron emission tomography (PET) with fluorodeoxyglucose (FDG) is used to detect metastasis elsewhere in the body.
 PET-CT is used for the precise location of metastasis superimpose on a CT scan.

-MRI, on the other hand, has not improved the diagnosis of lung metastases compared with conventional CT.
+Magnetic resonance imaging (MRI), on the other hand, has not improved the diagnosis of lung metastases compared with conventional CT.
 It is specifically indicated for showing tumor invasion of the great vessels, chambers of the heart, chest wall, and spinal column, and can help rule out synchronous liver metastases.